opendocsg/slw-judgments-backfill/2013_SGHC_93/report.md

 46     Similarly, parliamentary materials on the WSHA including the second reading of the Workplace Safety and Health Bill 2005 ( _Singapore Parliamentary Debates_ , _Official Report_ (17 January 2006) vol 80 (“ _Singapore Parliamentary Debates_ vol 80”)) are silent on the question of parliamentary intention.
 Although Parliament intended to protect workers at the workplace through the imposition of a more direct liability regime ( _Singapore Parliamentary Debates_ vol 80 at col 2209), this alone is insufficient to establish that Parliament intended to confer a private right of action ( _Tan Juay Pah_ at [54]).

-47     I am fortified in my conclusion by the existence of a criminal penalty which is generally a factor which militates against the finding that Parliament intended to confer a civil remedy ( _Skandinaviska Enskilda Banken AB (Publ), Singapore Branch v Asia Pacific Breweries (Singapore) Pte Ltd and another and another suit_ [2009] 4 SLR(R) 788 at [210]).
+47     I am fortified in my conclusion by the existence of a criminal penalty which is generally a factor which militates against the finding that Parliament intended to confer a civil remedy ( _Skandinaviska Enskilda Banken AB (Publ), Singapore Branch v Asia Pacific Breweries (Singapore) Pte Ltd and another and another suit_ <span class="citation">[2009] 4 SLR(R) 788</span> at [210]).
 The breach of s 11 of the WSHA in this case attracts criminal penalties (see s 20 read with s 50 of the WSHA).

 48     Accordingly, the breach of statutory duty claim against the second defendant is dismissed.

 _The occupier’s liability claim_

-49     An occupier owes a duty of care to prevent injury to an invitee from unusual dangers which the occupier knows or ought to have known about ( _Mohd bin Sapri v Soil-Build (Pte) Ltd and another appeal_ [1996] 2 SLR(R) 223 at [47] (“ _Sapri_ ”)).
+49     An occupier owes a duty of care to prevent injury to an invitee from unusual dangers which the occupier knows or ought to have known about ( _Mohd bin Sapri v Soil-Build (Pte) Ltd and another appeal_ <span class="citation">[1996] 2 SLR(R) 223</span> at [47] (“ _Sapri_ ”)).
 Critically, this duty only pertains to the physical condition of the premises and not the operations at the site ( _Sapri_ at [47]).

 50     I accept the second defendant’s submission that the accident arose out of the operations at the Site.
 Obviously, the operation of the plaintiff’s excavator at the Site did not relate to the physical condition of the premises.
 Therefore, the plaintiff’s claim against the second defendant based on occupier’s liability fails.
 In any event, the plaintiff cannot rely on this cause of action because he has not pleaded it.